Skip to main content

 Limit Actions

-When a share is limited, the dial service policies for that share are removed.
-No other action is taken.
 This means that public frontends will simply return a 404 as if the share is no longer there.
 Private frontends will also return 404 errors.
 When the limit is relaxed, the dial policies are put back in place and the share will continue operating normally.

 Unlimited Accounts